webdataset/webdataset/docs/pydoc.md

 FUNCTIONS
     get_worker_environment()
+        Get the current worker environment.

     split_by_node(urls, env=None)
-        Selects a subset of urls based on node info.
+        Select a subset of urls based on node info.

         Used as a shard selection function in Dataset.

     split_by_worker(urls, env=None)
-        Selects a subset of urls based on worker info.
+        Select a subset of urls based on worker info.

         Used as a shard selection function in Dataset.

     worker_id()
+        Return an identifier for the current worker.

 DATA
     too_few_shards_warning = 1